 Pak Choi

-While Pak Choi might appear to be part of the leafy greens’ family but of Japanese origin, it is, in fact, part of the brassica plant family.
+While pak choi might appear to be part of the leafy greens family of Japanese origin, it’s part of the brassica plant family.

 Remember what we said about brightening up your brassica patch?
-Pak Choi come in deep purple and red varieties too!
+Pak choi comes in deep purple and red varieties too, offering a beautiful appearance throughout the dark winter months!

 Related posts